CC-Pan: Channel-wise Compression based Diffusion for Efficient Pan-Sharpening: Experiments

 \subsection{Experimental Setup}

-\paragraph{Datasets.} We conduct experiments on the PanCollection benchmark~\cite{dl_benchmark_2022}, which provides co-registered PAN/MS image pairs from four satellite sensors: QuickBird (QB, $B{=}4$), WorldView-3 (WV3, $B{=}8$), WorldView-2 (WV2, $B{=}8$), and GaoFen-2 (GF2, $B{=}4$).
-All sensors have a spatial resolution ratio of $r{=}4$.
-PanCollection includes both reduced-resolution (ReducedData) and full-resolution (FullData) test sets, with 20 test samples per sensor in each setting.
-We use ReducedData for reference-based evaluation following the standard Wald protocol, and FullData for real-world testing with no-reference metrics (Appendix~\ref{app:metrics_impl}).
-WV2 is provided as a held-out test set and is used to evaluate cross-sensor generalization capability.
-We report quantitative results on WV3 and QB as representative cases for 8-band and 4-band sensors, respectively, and provide complete results for all four sensors in Appendix~\ref{app:quant_vis}.
+\paragraph{Datasets.} We conduct experiments on the PanCollection benchmark~\cite{dl_benchmark_2022}, which provides co-registered PAN/MS image pairs from four satellite sensors: QuickBird (QB, $B{=}4$), WorldView-3 (WV3, $B{=}8$), WorldView-2 (WV2, $B{=}8$), and GaoFen-2 (GF2, $B{=}4$), all with a spatial resolution ratio of $r{=}4$.
+PanCollection provides both reduced-resolution (ReducedData, RR) and full-resolution (FullData, FR) test sets with 20 samples per sensor per setting.
+RR is used for reference-based evaluation under the standard Wald protocol; FR is used for real-world testing with no-reference metrics.
+WV2 is held out entirely and used only to evaluate cross-sensor generalization.
+We report quantitative results on WV3, QB, and GF2 as representative cases spanning both 8-band and 4-band sensors; complete results for all four sensors are provided in the supplementary material.